-We went out on a pelagic trip in the Isles of Scilly with Sapphire skipper Joe Pender, departing Hugh Town harbour, St Mary’s Island on 9th July at about 5pm.
+We went on a pelagic trip in the Isles of Scilly with Sapphire skipper Joe Pender, departing Hugh Town harbour, St Mary’s Island on 9th July 2018 at about 5pm.
 Within seconds we were being tailed by dozens of Herring Gull.

 Engines were cut about an hour out to sea and the anglers aboard began flicking their rods to catch mackerel, which they did, a dozen or so quite quickly.
-Then the fishing for blue shark began.
+Then the fishing for Blue Shark (Prionace glauca) began.
 An 83-year old angler hauled in the first (with a little assistance from crew and fellow anglers to get lines around and from under the boat).
-The catch was a 2.3 metre specimen, it was photographed, scientifically tagged, and returned to the waves largely unscathed, but perhaps a little confused.
-The older birdwatchers aboard jeered some of the subsequent efforts.
-But, by the end of the fishing it was a draw, 6 landed, 6 that got away.
+The catch was a 2.3 metre specimen, it was photographed, scientifically tagged*, and returned to the waves largely unscathed, but perhaps a little confused.
+I must admit, you could almost see the fear in its eyes while they were doing the weights and measures and shoving the tag under its skin!

 Anyway, the birdwatching, was not quite the numbers game we had hoped for, but aside from the dozens of Herring Gull, we saw lots of Gannet, many over the boat and a distant flock diving on a patch of water where dolphins were also feeding.
 We had a few Fulmar and about the same number of Manx Shearwater (aka Manks Puffins).